department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

 ### How do I get these benefits?

-You’ll need to apply for benefits.
+You’ll need to apply for benefits and submit your evidence (supporting documents).

 **If you have an illness believed to be caused by Agent Orange,** you won’t need to show the problem started during—or got worse because of—your military service.
 This is because we believe that certain diseases are the result of exposure to herbicides (called "presumptive diseases"). <br>
 [See the list of Agent Orange‒related illnesses](/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/diseases/).